abusedmedia/Presenta-WWW/content/blog/five-core-principles-for-a-better-presentation.md

 [David JP Phillips](https://www.davidjpphillips.com/) is a well known presentations expert, speaker and consultant that helps companies presenting and speaking better and more efficiently.

-In one of his famous TED talk is possible to learn some useful core principles that make a presentation *great* and *efficient*.
+In one of his famous TED talk is possible to grasp some useful principles to make a presentation *great* and *efficient*.

 Here a summary:

 - Use **one message** per single slide
 - Prefer **images** rather than text as much as possible